SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 feasible; these figures are indicative only.

 Whole-brain input costs about ten times the FLOPs of ROI input.
-Whole-brain accuracy is higher on MRI and lower on PET and multimodal, all within the resolution of a single seed.
+Whole-brain accuracy is higher on MRI and lower on PET and multimodal.

 ROI models train from an in-memory cache while whole-brain volumes are streamed from disk, so training times are not directly comparable.
 FLOPs are the